kingsoftcloud/terraform-provider-ksyun/website/docs/r/kce_cluster.html.markdown

 The `master_config` object supports the following:

 * `charge_type` - (Required, ForceNew) charge type of the instance.
-* `count` - (Required) The number of master nodes.
+* `count` - (Required, ForceNew) The number of master nodes.
 The count of master nodes must be 3 or 5.
 * `image_id` - (Required, ForceNew) The ID for the image to use for the instance.
+* `instance_type` - (Required, ForceNew) The type of instance to start. <br> - NOTE: it's may trigger this instance to power off, if instance type will be demotion.
 * `security_group_id` - (Required, ForceNew) Security Group to associate with.
 * `subnet_id` - (Required, ForceNew) The ID of subnet. the instance will use the subnet in the current region.
 * `advanced_setting` - (Optional, ForceNew) Advanced settings.